retrage/gpt-macro/README.md

 ## License

-gpt-auto-test is released under the MIT license.
+gpt-macro is released under the MIT license.